-I’ve mentioned more than once that I used to be a rebranding maniac.
-Since I’m a graphic designer and website creator – my website was the one going through changes more than anything else.
-Long story short – it took me five tries to get to my previous blog design.
+I used to be a rebranding maniac.
+Since I’m a graphic designer and website creator. my website was the one going through changes more than anything else.
+Here are some website rebranding tips for you that I’ve found useful along the way!

 Theme research is on my daily to-do list for my client websites so I had no problem to update myself with the latest WordPress themes.